 The Lord wants us to run to Him and tell him what is hurting us.
 He is our refuge, and our safe place and strong tower.
 He will work on our behalf.
 If God be for us; who can be against us?
 We need to do as Psalm 55:22 tells us: “Cast your burden on the Lord, And He shall sustain you; He shall never permit the righteous to be moved”.

-Some situations we may have given to the Lord more times than we can remember.
+There are some situations we may have given to the Lord more times than we can remember.
 The problem is, when we give our burden to the Lord, we need to leave it with Him to work out, and not take it back.
 The situation may never be resolved in the way we think would be best.
 We need to trust God that He will work it out in the way that is best for us.

 If someone you love is going through something like this right now, this is one of those times you can help carry their burden.
 Pray for them, comfort them, be with them; even if in silence.
 I love Proverbs 25:20 “Singing cheerful songs to a person with a heavy heart is like taking someone’s coat in cold weather or pouring vinegar in a wound.”
 When helping others through hard times, be led by the Holy Spirit.
 Everyone handles things differently, and while one person may need your counsel, others may just need you to be there.